GatoGraphQL/ExtensionStarter/README.md

 <summary>Trivia fact 🤔</summary>

-_All extensions from [gatographql.com/extensions](https://gatographql.com/extensions/) (26 extensions and 4 bundles to date) are hosted on a monorepo created from `GatoGraphQL/ExtensionStarter` 🚀_
+_All extensions from [gatographql.com/extensions](https://gatographql.com/extensions/) are hosted on a monorepo created from `GatoGraphQL/ExtensionStarter` 🚀_

 </details>